yasiryagi/helpdesk/roles/council-members/README.md

 Each individual KPI will be have a reward assigned to it, which can be achieved if the task is fully completed, and graded as such by Jsgenesis.
 If the task is considered 20% completed, the reward will be set to 20% of this (unless something else is specified in the KPI).

-Unlike previous versions of the KPI reward scheme, these will not be shared (equally) by all CMs, and no rewards will fall to the Voters.
+Unlike previous versions of the KPI reward scheme, these will not be shared (equally) by all CMs, and no rewards will be distributed to the Voters.
 The reward can be awarded to a single CM, or divided by a group of CMs.
 This means the Council is incentivized to co-operate, and distribute tasks between them based on whatever metric they choose.

 If they are able to agree on a distribution up front, this should be posted in a new thread on the forum, which the individual CMs will (at the end of the term) use to outline what they did during the term.
 This information will then be public, and used for three different purposes: